Man in court charged with murder of Aberdeen hotel worker - Evening Express

-A man appeared in court today charged with the murder of an Aberdeen hotel worker.
+A man has appeared in court charged with the murder of an Aberdeen hotel worker.

 Anthony McGladrigan, 51, died at Aberdeen Royal Infirmary after police were called to a property in Greeness, two miles south of Cuminestown, near Turriff.

-He is facing a charge of murder, and having an offensive weapon in public.
-He is also charged with threatening and abusive behaviour.
+He is facing a charge of murder and having an offensive weapon in public.
+He is also charged with behaving in a threatening and abusive manner.

 Hay, whose general address was given as Aberdeen, made no plea.